 It draws about 50,000 people.

-I just jumped out of the car, and the overwhelming support at the pumpkin show in Ohio was deeply moving to me.
+I just jumped out of the car, and the overwhelming support at the Pumpkin Show in Ohio was deeply moving to me.

 Look, this race is on.

-I've never seen the kind of enthusiasm uh at the grassroots that I see campaigning with or for Donald Trump.
+I've never seen the kind of enthusiasm at the grassroots that I see campaigning with or for Donald Trump.

-Well you really are and and the thing about it is they're just people from every walk of life.
+And the thing about it is they're just people from every walk of life.

-They're they're tired of being told this is as good as it gets they're they're tired of being told like Ronald Reagan used to say that the little intellectual elite in a far distant capital can plan our lives better for us than we can plan them for ourselves.
+They're tired of being told, like Ronald Reagan used to say, that the little intellectual elite in a far distant capital can plan our lives better for us than we can plan them for ourselves.

-Donald Trump has made an incredible connection with everyday Americans and and I really do believe that uh in the in the days that remain in this campaign you're gonna continue to see the American people well up uh in and make Donald Trump the forty fifth president of the United States.
+And I really do believe that in the days that remain in this campaign, you're going to continue to see the American people well up and make Donald Trump the 45th president of the United States.

 So you're in North Carolina today.